paulchernoch/feel/src/implementation-plan.md

 ## Grammar Recognizer

 Add grammar rules for new features not supported by the Javascript PEG Grammar that was the basis of this project.
+That grammar was for FEEL version 1.1 or 1.2, hence is missing fatures found in 1.3.

  - [ ] Duration literals like @"PT5H"
  - [ ] Date literals